druths/xp/README.md

 involve different languages.
 A single task can even contain multiple blocks for the same or different languages.

-Currently, Flex supports three block types:
+Currently, Flex supports four block types:

+  * *export* (`export`) - this allows environment variables to be set and unset within the context of a specific task

   * *python* (`code.py`)

   * *shell* (`code.sh`)

   * *gnuplot* (`code.gnuplot`)

 These, of course, require that the appropriate executables are present on the